desto-git/autoindex.php/README.md

 Customization
 -------------
-To change some default configurations and styles, use the `.autoconfig.cfg` directory.
+To change some default configurations and styles, use the `.autoindex.cfg` directory.
 It isn't available by default, so it won't be accidentally overwritten in case of an update.
 The `example` folder contains a sample config directory with further instructions.